<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 There are several strategies businesses can use to reduce their accounts receivable days and improve cash flow:

-• Implementing strict credit policies: Establishing clear terms and conditions for payment, conducting credit checks on new customers, and setting credit limits can help minimize the risk of late or non-payment.
+• Implementing strict credit policies: Establishing clear terms and conditions for payment, conducting credit checks on new customers, and setting credit limits can help minimise the risk of late or non-payment of your outstanding receivables.

 • Offering multiple payment options: Providing various payment methods such as credit cards, ACH transfers, and online payments can make it easier for customers to pay on time.

-By implementing these strategies, businesses can significantly reduce their accounts receivable days and maintain a healthy cash flow.
+By implementing these strategies, businesses can significantly reduce their accounts receivable days and maintain positive cash flow.

 Sign 2: Declining cash balances

 Another warning sign of potential cash flow issues is the decline in available cash balances.
-A decrease in cash reserves can be caused by various factors, including slow-paying customers, unexpected expenses, or a decrease in sales.
+A decrease in cash reserves can be caused by various factors, including:

 Strategies for increasing cash reserves